Vectormune HVT IBD (Canada)This page contains information on Vectormune HVT IBD for veterinary use.

 5. A maximum of 3 ampules should be thawed at one time.
 After inspecting the diluent and completing all preparations, the vaccine should be quickly removed from the Dewar and placed into a clean 80°F (26.5°C) thaw bath.
 This step can be repeated until the appropriate dosage has been reached.
 Gentle agitation during the thawing process promotes rapid, uniform thawing and evenly distributes the vaccine in the ampule.

-6. Immediately after thawing, mix the vaccine with the diluent at room temperature (68-77°F or 20-25°C).
+6. Immediately after thawing, mix the vaccine with the diluent at room temperature between 68-77°F (20-25°C).
 Gently draw the vaccine from the ampule with an 18-gauge, 1.5 inch needle and slowly mix with the diluent.
 Rinse the ampule one time with the diluted vaccine.

 7. Immediately use the vaccine and mix occasionally to ensure uniform suspension of cells.